 The timeframe thereafter is subject to obtaining planning permission, the timing of planning permission and any pre-commencement conditions attached.
-However, assuming planning permission is granted by the end of October 2019, the subsequent milestones are likely to be:
+However, assuming planning permission is granted in Winter 2020/2021, the subsequent milestones are likely to be:

 Will the development be phased?

 The approach to phasing will be determined through the forthcoming design and planning process.
 Our working assumption is that there will be two phases of development: building on the site of the Agora building, including reinstatement of Radcliffe Street, will take place first; with development on the car park following.
 This will also give time for any works off-site to create new and improved town centre parking facilities to be implemented.